Deploying Laravel API on AWS Lambda

 FAQs

-Q: How to monitor and debug Laravel applications running on AWS Lambda?
+Q: How to deploy Laravel to AWS Lambda?

 Marco Aurélio Deleu